Slawcio/playwright-webtesting/README.md

    • Select a product from the search results and navigate to its details page.
    • Add the product to the shopping cart.
    • Verify that the cart updates correctly with the selected item
-   Tasks:
-   Task 1: Test Implementation
+4. Task 1: Test Implementation
    • Implement automated tests in Cypress/Playwright for the outlined scenarios.
 Ensure the tests are modular and reusable.

+#### Chosen e-commerce:
+   EURO RTV AGD

 ## Description
 This project implements a unique Page Factory architecture, enhancing the standard Page Object Model (POM) framework for large-scale web automation projects.
 The project focuses on reducing boilerplate code and improving scalability.
 Serving as a proof of concept, it currently has some vulnerabilities: